willemt/dogebox/protocol/one-folder-protocol.rst

 2. Maintaining file and piece event logs
 ========================================
-Three logs are recorded by OFP:
+Two logs are recorded by OFP:

 - File log, a listing of file metadata (eg. mapping between files and pieces)
 - Piece log, a listing of piece metadata (eg. piece content hashes)
-- Action log, a listing of actions that have been actioned on the File and Piece logs

 File Log
 --------